Alumna uses skills learned at SIS to develop top ranked travel website

 When she launched the website in late 2019 she could never have anticipated the coming pandemic that would bring about a rise in local and domestic travel as people from Michigan and neighboring states would seek out safe, socially distanced outdoor activities to enjoy during the warm summer months.
 The interactive “Michigan Beach Map” feature is an especially big draw.

-In addition to sharing the beauty of Michigan and driving traffic to local restaurants, shops and wineries, Halpin’s personal goals include helping to improve accessibility to Michigan’s beaches and promoting water safety on the state’s Great Lakes.
+In addition to sharing the beauty of Michigan, Halpin’s personal goals include helping to improve accessibility to Michigan’s beaches and promoting water safety on the state’s Great Lakes.

 “As a librarian, access – to everything – is so important,” she said.
 “Some beaches do a great job of providing accessibility and I’m hoping to encourage even more to do the same.
 Accessibility matters, especially with an aging population.”